stevob14/passivecash/index.md

 [Resource](https://defillama.com/chains) to view the total value locked on all chains.

 **Note: At the moment, due to network conjestion, fees on the ETH mainnet are too high to invest in DeFi with low capital.
 However, there are alternative networks that offers a lower cost to entry.
 These networks include side chains and layer 2 solutions.
 Side chains increase scalability at the expense of security(not fully decentralized) while layer 2 solutions increase scalability and maintain security(decentralized).
 In my opinion, layer 2 will be the ultimate scaling solution to Ethereum.
 You can read more about layer 2 solutions [here](https://ethereum.org/en/developers/docs/scaling/layer-2-rollups/).**

+**DeFi comes with it's own risk.
+It's important to understand that smart contracts are only as secure as the code.
+Protocols can suffer from vulnerabilities and result in loss of funds.
+Aave and Curve DeFi protocols are relatively safe as they have been around a long time and have been battle-tested.**

 ### Rental Properties